 Finally, we have AI.
 The most complex level of automation is artificial intelligence.
 The addition of artificial intelligence means that these machines are capable of learning and making decisions based on past situations that they have encountered and analyzed.
-For example, in the customer service industry, virtual assistants are powers to reduce costs while empowering both customers and human agents, this can in turn create an optimal customer service experience.
+For example, in the customer service industry, virtual assistants are power to reduce costs while empowering both customers and human agents, this can in turn create an optimal customer service experience.

 Another example of AI technology would be the Amazon Alexa, or Google Nest, devices we have in our homes.
 These devices learn as we use them, they will understand our voices so that they can listen to commands.
-They are capable of recommending music based on previous plays, and can learn our household habits so that systems they can control are automated.
+They are capable of recommending music based on previous plays and can learn our household habits so that systems they can control are automated.
 I.e. lights being turned on and so on.

 Then you have more extreme examples such as the newest Mars Rover which has an artificial intelligence system on board.

-How is Industry Evolving Through Automation?
+How is the Industry Evolving Through Automation?

-It is not hard to see that the world we live in is being altered by a technology driven existence.
+It is not hard to see that the world we live in is being altered by a technology-driven existence.
 Business automation solutions are filled with promise, but also with changes and challenges.
-Cars that can drive themselves, machines that read X-rays, and computer algorithms that respond to customer-service inquiries are all afoot.
+Cars that can drive themselves, machines that read X-rays, and computer algorithms that respond to customer service inquiries are all afoot.
 So, what does this mean for the industry and our society as a whole?

 Automation reduces the need for people to handle rote tasks

-While it is possible to view this a positive aspect of automation, it is definitely viewable as negative.
+While it is possible to view this as a positive aspect of automation, it is viewable as negative.
 The risks of this are that workers would be potentially slaves to automated machines.
 Of course, it is also possible that human privacy would be invaded by vast computer networks, and that human error in the management of this technology could endanger civilization.
 Also, humanity could very well become dependent on this automated technology economically.
 Yet, let’s not jump the gun yet, these are speculations, and it is highly unlikely that things this drastic will occur.
 However, the biggest risk is in the employment sector, and how particular jobs could become human-free zones.

 Increases the need for employees who are critically thinking and creative